XanderCodeBase/multi-select-filter/README.md

 # Multi-Select Filter

-A React-based application with a multi-select filter component, built using Vite, TypeScript, and Tailwind CSS.
+A React-based application with a multi-select filter component, built using Vite, TypeScript, Tailwind CSS, and Apollo GraphQL for data fetching.

 ## Table of Contents
 - [Overview](#overview)